 The Carbony pennywhistles are our favorites of the fine handmade whistles.
 They follow in the footsteps of the legendary, highly sought-after (and rarely available) Michael Copeland whistles, in tone, response and conical-bore shape.
 Due to the very thin walls of their carbon fiber bodies, Carbony whistles are as light as a feather (just over one ounce for the high D), and virtually indestructible.
 They come with a lifetime warranty.

-The Mezzo Whistles are incredibly easy and satisfying to play – the high notes of the second octave speak very easily.
+The Mezzo Whistles are incredibly easy and satisfying to play.
 Intonation is superb, and of course they are tunable, with their two-piece design.
 Each one comes with a fabric drawstring carrying pouch.

 The Mezzo Whistle comes in four pitches: choose from low G, A-flat, A or B-flat.
 Scroll down to view videos of Grey Larsen demonstrating the low A and G Mezzo whistles.